JBlitzar/hairtag/README.md

  I thought airtags were pretty cool.
 A while ago I was scrolling Github and I came across [openhaystack](https://github.com/seemoo-lab/openhaystack) (btw Seemoo lab has done all sorts of cool things that I've used before, shoutout to nexmon and opendrop).

  Anyways, I figured I could make my own.
 It's good experience, because you basically get all the components of a devboard, plus power budgeting, and interesting firmware.
 Plus, I already own 10000 devboards but I own zero airtags so this is a product that I'd actually use and want.
+A project that has both cool value and educational value gives you so much more motivation.

 ## Schematic